Marin County, CA, a magnificent place to call home…

 Marin is the most conveniently located suburban County in the Bay Area, offering a short (15 minutes -30 minutes) commute to San Francisco plus three different ferry terminals (Sausalito, Tiburon and Larkspur Landing) serving the downtown San Francisco business district (and even AT&T Ballpark during baseball season).
 A short distance to the North is California’s world famous Wine Country and its beautiful Napa and Sonoma Valleys, and to the west are a rugged, scenic coast and white sand beaches.
 Overlooked by Mount Tamalpais, the ”Sleeping Indian Maiden,” with redwoods on her flanks, San Francisco Bay to the east and south and the Pacific Ocean to the west, it offers unspoiled and breathtaking vistas from most areas.

-Thanks to its no-growth plan dating back to 1979, 84 percent of Marin County’s 332800 acres has been either reserved as permanent open space or shielded from development by strict zoning laws.
+Thanks to its no-growth plan dating back to 1979, 84 percent of Marin County’s 332,800 acres has been either reserved as permanent open space or shielded from development by strict zoning laws.

-The combination of mountains, sea, and climate in Marin County, with 141,400 acres (Marin County Assessor-Recorders Office, July 1996) of federal, state, and county parkland, county open space, and two water districts’ lands devoted to recreation, has made the county a recreation spot for the entire BayArea.
+The combination of mountains, sea, and climate in Marin County, CA, with 141,400 acres (Marin County Assessor-Recorders Office, July 1996) of federal, state, and county parkland, county open space, and two water districts’ lands devoted to recreation, has made the county a recreation spot for the entire BayArea.
 Accentuating this beauty is the fact that billboards are illegal in Marin County so you can actually see these beautiful surroundings without the clutter of the typical commercial visual pollution so commonplace in other areas.

-Southern Marin tends to be more affluent with its bayside communities of Sausalito, Tiburon, and Belvedere with luxurious waterfront properties with spectacular views and the fastest commute to the city.
+Southern Marin tends to be more affluent with its bay side communities of Sausalito, Tiburon, and Belvedere with luxurious waterfront properties with spectacular views and the fastest commute to the city.
 Mill Valley is a charming, yet trendy and hip, little town surrounded by redwoods and rolling hills.

 Central Marin is different from its neighbors to the south with its more rustic and suburban feel.
 Corte Madera and Greenbrae are known for their shopping centers, while Larkspur, Kentfield and especially Ross are more exclusive communities with some of the most expensive estates in the County.
 San Anselmo is a quiet residential town famous for its plethora of antique stores and Fairfax‘s claim to fame is its aging hippie population and vibrant night life.
-San Rafael has a mild mediterranean climate and is the largest city in Marin.
-It is home to Mission San Rafael Arcángel around which the city developped, and at the other end of the spectrum George Lucas’s Skywalker Ranch.
+San Rafael has a mild Mediterranean climate and is the largest city in Marin.
+It is home to Mission San Rafael Arcángel around which the city developed, and at the other end of the spectrum George Lucas’s Skywalker Ranch.